Magic number (sports): Calculation

 Then the magic number for Team B to be eliminated is 162 + 1 − 96 − 62 = 5.

 Any combination of wins by Team A and losses by Team B totaling 5 makes it impossible for Team B to win the division title.

-The "+1" in the formula serves the purpose of eliminating ties; without it, if the magic number were to decrease to zero and stay there, the two teams in question would wind up with identical records.
+The "+1" in the formula serves to eliminating ties; without it, if the magic number decreased to zero and stayed there, the two pertinent teams would wind up with identical records.
 If circumstances dictate that the front-running team would win the tiebreaker regardless of any future results, then the additional constant 1 can be eliminated.
-For example, the NBA uses complicated formulae for breaking ties, using several other statistics of merit besides overall win–loss record; however the first tiebreaker between two teams is their head-to-head record; if the front-running team has already clinched the better head-to-head record, then the +1 is unnecessary.
-In 2022, Major League Baseball introduced tiebreaking scenarios (such as head-to-head for division ties) that made the use of the "+1" pointless, as Game 163 was eliminated.
+For example, the NBA uses complicated formulae to break ties, using other statistics besides overall win–loss record; however the first tiebreaker between two teams is their head-to-head record; if the front-running team has already clinched the better head-to-head record, then the +1 is unnecessary.
+In 2022, Major League Baseball introduced tiebreaking scenarios (such as head-to-head for division ties) that made use of the "+1" pointless, as Game 163 was eliminated.
 However, if the team in first place does not have the tiebreaker, then the +1 would be necessary.